coldclimate/omnomfrickinnom/content/blog/2020-01-26-instant-pot-black-beans.markdown

 ## You will need

-* A cup of tried blackbeans (also sold as "turle beans"), I got mine from [the very excellent Lupe Pintos](https://www.lupepintos.com/)
+* A cup of tried blackbeans (also sold as "turtle beans"), I got mine from [the very excellent Lupe Pintos](https://www.lupepintos.com/)
 * 3x the volume of beans of water
-* A blob of buter (salted)
+* A blob of butter (salted)
 * Equal amount of garlic (I used a frozen block)
-* A heaped teaspoon or dried oregano (this is no substitute for mexcan oregano)
+* A heaped teaspoon or dried oregano (this is no substitute for Mexican oregano)
 * A bare teaspoon of smoked paprika (hot)